Strong Local Economy Strategy Discussion Paper

 The survey will close on Friday, 29 October 2021.

-The City of Whittlesea recognises the rich Aboriginal heritage of this country and acknowledges the Wurundjeri Willum Clan as the Traditional Owners of this place.
+We recognise the rich Aboriginal heritage of this country and acknowledge the Wurundjeri Willum Clan and Taungurung People as the Traditional Owners of lands within the City of Whittlesea.

 Personal information is recorded information or opinion, whether true or not, about an identifiable individual.